How can I enter?

 Start line’s job is to make sure everyone is lined up in the correct manner before they start racing.
 Careful positioning of cars in relation to the start timing beams is essential so this can be a physical job pushing the cars that last few inches forward or back.
 This is where you get to meet drivers up close and personal.

 When an incident is serious, these folks take over.
 Fire Fighting and/or emergency medical skills are part of the Rescue Crew’s portfolio, though they also tow disabled cars off the track.
 Rescue crew are trained and expected to become highly skilled as para-medics and emergency rescue workers.

 There are two primary functions of a Scrutineer.
 The first entails a complete visual inspection of all the safety equipment.
 This includes seat belts, shoulder belts, roll cage, fire system, and general integrity and race worthiness of the car.
 The second function is to inspect cars at the end of an event or practise to determine their legality with respect to the General Competition Rules and the specifications for their class.

 Engine noise may be music to a fan’s ears, but to the nearby landowner it may not be so pleasant.
 The sound output of the cars is recorded during practice, qualifying and the race to ensure compliance with a set level, say 103 decibels.
 At the end of each session the readings are presented to the Chief Steward of the event for review.
 If a competitor exceeds the limit he is advised and he must make corrections to meet the legal limit or risk disqualification.

 When you ask, “who’s winning?” these are the ones who know!
-They time the cars during qualifying sessions, and track the running order.
-Since T&S does its job well away from the Track surface, it can be an excellent place for those under 16 to get involved (in fact, the computerized nature of T&S means kids are some of the best timers and scorers!).
+They time the cars during qualifying and race sessions, and produce the event results.
+Timekeepers use sophisticated timing equipment, usually linked to computers so it can be an excellent place for younger people to get involved.

 CLERK OF THE COURSE & STEWARDS